c0linw/c0linw.github.io/index.md

 # About Me

-Second year BSc student at University of British Columbia, majoring in Computer Science.
+Third year BSc student at University of British Columbia, majoring in Computer Science.

 ---